Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 #6.
 Find a sense of purpose

 According to Viktor Frankl, the way a prisoner imagined the future affected his longevity.
-One of his most famous quotes says that “Life is never made unbearable by circumstances, but only by lack of meaning and purpose.”
+One of his most famous quotes says, “Life is never made unbearable by circumstances, but only by lack of meaning and purpose.”

 “Life is never made unbearable by circumstances, but only by lack of meaning and purpose.” ~ Victor Frankl